Drc3p0/simplified-open-source-hardware-template/README.md

 - [TinyFPGA BX](https://github.com/tinyfpga/TinyFPGA-BX)
 - [USB Armory](https://github.com/usbarmory/usbarmory)

-The proposed structure of folders within this template is based on the ['Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association](http://www.oshwa.org/sharing-best-practices/).
+The proposed structure of folders within this template is based on the ['Best Practices for Open-Source Hardware' documentation published by the Open Source Hardware Association](http://www.oshwa.org/sharing-best-practices/).

 You can also learn more about open source documentation through the [GitHub Open Source Guides](https://opensource.guide/)